EBI-Metagenomics/mgnify-biata-2021/docs/source/mag.rst

 |image1|\ Learning Objectives - in the following exercises you will
-learn how to bin an assembly, assess the quality of this assembly with checkM and then visualise a placement of these genomes within a reference tree.
+learn how to bin an assembly, assess the quality of this assembly with CheckM and then visualise a placement of these genomes within a reference tree.

 |image1|\  As with the assembly process, there are many software tools available for